Shopping in Shanghai

 Even among Shanghai's soaring modern towers, time-tested traditions persist.
 Wet markets are still considered an essential ingredient of the Shanghai commercial cosmos.
 Specializing in fresh foodstuff sold from simple wooden tables – vegetables, fruit, fish, meat, eggs, tofu, pickles, and more – these retail spaces plug the contemporary metropolis directly into its agricultural hinterland, as they have done for centuries before.
+There were many more live things on sale in China than Westerners are generally used to.
 Prior to the SARS epidemic of 2002-2004 live poultry was a standard feature of the markets, but it has since been proscribed on public health grounds.
-The tightly-packed hubbub has not greatly diminished in any case.
-Squirming snakes, fish, turtles, crabs, and other aquatic creatures still splash vigorously under the inspection of eager shoppers, as they do even in the city's supermarkets.
-There are many more live things on sale in China than Westerners are generally used to.
 The haggling skills, once indispensable to shoppers in the city's traditional markets, are ever less necessary, as negotiable prices steadily recede.

 Another important niche of the city's retail economy is filled by convenience store chains.
 7-Eleven, FamilyMart, Lawsons are among the most successful.
 All follow a similar formula, with minor variations, stocking comparable product lines.
 The provision of hot snacks is a service staple greatly appreciated by patrons, to a degree that might surprise visitors from overseas.